 For many adults with autism, non-verbal communication can present a significant challenge.
 These individuals may have difficulty interpreting facial expressions and gestures.
 They may find it hard to establish and maintain eye contact while talking with others.

 Adults with autism may feel that they are always "missing" something when interacting with other people.
-If you find that you frequently misread other people, it may mean you have this characteristic of autism.
+If you find that you frequently misread other people, it may mean you have this symptom of autism.

-If you find that you cannot stand certain sensations or constantly crave a particular type of sensory input, you may have this disorder.
+If you find you cannot stand certain sensations or constantly crave a particular type of sensory input, you may have this disorder.
 If the sensory challenges interfere with your ability to interact socially and also correspond with other symptoms of adult autism, you may be on the spectrum.

 Lack of Empathy and Shared Perspective

 Understanding where other people are coming from can be challenging for all adults but for those with autism, it can be even more difficult.
 Many individuals with autism struggle to understand the perspectives of others, which can come across as a lack of empathy.
 It can also make it difficult to connect with others on a deeper level.